-The Fijian Cicada (Raiateana knowlesi) is a periodic cicada that is endemic to the primeval forests on the island of Viti Levu, Fiji Islands.
+The Fijian Cicada (Raiateana knowlesi), in Fijian known as Nanai, is a periodic cicada that is endemic to the primeval forests on the island of Viti Levu, Fiji Islands.

 Cicadas are grasshopper-like insects that occur on all continents.
 Well over 45,000 species have been described worldwide.